-9. The Commission has specifically held in 1996, as is more fully explained hereinbelow, that it has jurisdiction to prohibit unreasonable private land use restrictions over telecommunications facilities, where those private land use regulations conflict with Federal objectives.
+9. The Commission specifically held in 1996, that it has jurisdiction to prohibit unreasonable private land use restrictions over telecommunications facilities, where those private land use regulations conflict with Federal objectives.
 Citing FCC v.
 Florida Power Corp., 480 U.S. 245 (1987) the Commission has noted that it may invalidate or limit certain terms of private contracts relating to property rights, and that such private land use regulations do not enjoy special immunity from federal authority.
 In fact, the Commission has taken the position that nongovernmental land use restrictions, being related primarily to aesthetic concerns, are therefore appropriately accorded less deference than are local governmental regulations that can be based on health and safety considerations.
 The Commission, thirty-three years ago, established a beneficial balance between municipal governmental land use regulatory authority and the “strong Federal interest” in Amateur Radio communications; a policy which resulted in most cases in reasonable accommodation of Amateur Radio outdoor antennas in municipal ordinances and State statutes.
-It is critical now to complete the task commenced in 1985, and to enact the balanced, carefully crafted accommodation for Amateur Radio proposed in the Appendix, so as to make Amateur Radio sustainable in the long term, while protecting the legitimate goals sought to be achieved by HOAs and the private land use regulations that HOAs administer.
+It is critical now to complete the task commenced in 1985, and to enact a parallel accommodation for Amateur Radio as proposed in the Appendix, so as to make Amateur Radio sustainable in the long term.

 II.
-The Federal Goals for the Amateur Radio Service are Valuable and Must be Protected.
+The Federal Goals for the Amateur Radio Service are Valuable and Should be Protected.

-10. Since its inception and first licensing in the early 1910s, the Amateur Radio Service has always been far more a “hobby”- a means for those curious in electronics and radio to expand their knowledge.
+10. Since its inception and the beginning of licensing in the early 1910s, the Amateur Radio Service has always been far more a “hobby”.
+Rather, it has been a means for those curious in electronics and radio to expand their knowledge.
 The varied purposes and goals for the Service summarized by the Commission’s rules (47 C.F.R. §97.1) establishing the Amateur Service illustrate its versatility:

 The rules and regulations in this part are designed to provide an amateur radio service having a fundamental purpose as expressed in the following principles: